 The last year of medical school is largely spent on elective and acting internship rotations to allow the student continued clinical training which is often specialized and career-focused.
 Students, at this level, are also able to apply for externships, often referred to as "off-campus" or "away" rotations, at accredited schools to give them the opportunity to see other programs and consider these programs for potential places for residency training.
-This opportunity allows the "visiting student" to rotate on a senior clerkship and demonstrate their skills and knowledge in a surgical program.
+Most schools require students to apply through the "AAMC Visiting Student Learning Opportunities" (formally VSAS or GHLO).
+Away rotation opportunities allow the "visiting student" to rotate on a senior clerkship and demonstrate their skills and knowledge in a surgical program.
 Normally, a student will complete senior electives in a specialty that matches their plan for applying to a residency program.
 It is also a great opportunity for visiting students who have lower USMLE scores to demonstrate their willingness to work hard and learn.

 After graduating from medical school, the next step in training is the first year of residency or "internship" year.
 Depending on the specialty, residencies can range from three to five years.
 A surgical residency is a minimum of five years.
 If a resident is interested in research, they can opt to take a year or two of research that will extend their residency years.
 The research years are generally done between the second and third year of residency.
 The final year of the residency is known as the "chief" year.
 The graduating resident may then choose to sub-specialize and enter into a fellowship program.
-These will also vary in length depending on the specialty.
+These will also vary in length, depending on the specialty.
 At all levels of medical training, individuals must pass various exams to continue with their training and/or to be permitted to practice medicine.